Recommendation for hotels in Kazan (download):

 Bolgar State Historical and Archaeological Reserve is located in the Republic of Tatarstan 130 kilometres to the south of Kazan on the Volga riverbank at the site of a once wealthy and powerful capital of Volga Bolgaria – Bolgar Town.
 The Reserve is a historical and cultural heritage site of federal significance and an especially valuable cultural heritage site of the Tatarstan Republic.
 In 2014 Bolgar Historical and Architectural Complex was included in the UNESCO World Cultural and Natural Heritage List. (http://bolgar.mobi/en/poi/3/)

-The Post-Forum Event will be organized on the 2-5th of June aboard a four-deck ship named after Alexandr Suvorov.
-We’ll go along the Volga-river from Kazan to Nizhny Novgorod.
+The Post-Forum Event will be organized on May 30 – June 2 aboard a four-deck ship named after Vasili Razumovsky (outstanding Russian surgeon, scientist and organizer of medical education Honored Scientist of the RSFSR, Professor).
+We will go along the Volga-river from Kazan to Bulgar and then to Samara.
 This passenger ship features «luxe» cabins; single, double and triple-bed cabins with all modern conveniences.
 All the cabins are equipped with private bath (shower, toilet, and washbasin), air conditioning, refrigerator, telephone for internal communication, a socket for 220 V, the new modern furniture.
-To date, a four-deck passenger ship named after Alexandr Suvorov meets the European quality standard.
-On its board you will find two restaurants, two bars, conference hall, playground, health center.
+To date, a four-deck Surgeon Razumovsky meets the European quality standard.
+On its board, you will find two restaurants, two bars, conference hall, playground, health center.
 The cost of the boat-trip is 300 euros.
 It includes three meals a day, guided tours and accommodation.

 All cultural event dates will be announced later.

 To learn more about Kazan visit http://gokazan.ru/en/